m-knet/POC.OpenTelemetry/Readme.md

 # POC - OpenTelemetry - DotNet

-Proof of concept about how to
+Proof of concept about how to use OpenTelemetry in dotnet core projects

 ## Requirements